Paneer Butter Masala Recipe (Paneer in Tomato Butter Gravy)

 • Cooking Tomato Purée: The tomato purée has to be cooked really well.
 For a visual cue that you have cooked it well enough, the butter should leave sides of the sautéed tomato puree.
 If the tomato puree is not sautéed well, the raw flavor of tomatoes will be felt in the dish.

-• Cashew Paste: To blend cashews to a fine consistency, you should soak them in hot water for 30 minutes.
+• Cashew Paste: To blend cashews to a fine consistency, you should soak them in hot water for about 15 minutes.
 Also, be sure to use raw cashews rather than roasted.

 • Taste and Flavor: If the gravy tastes tangy or sour, then balance it out with a bit of sugar (up to 1 teaspoon) or cream.
 Also, note that if you add cream then you will likely have to add less sugar in the gravy.